 - 1. SENDCO and class teacher to invite Parents/carers to a meeting to discuss child's needs. - 2.
 SENDCO to complete either Top Up Funding application or a request for an Educational, Health and Care Needs Assessment (EHCNA) to be carried out. - 3.
 Parents/carers to complete parent views document - 4.
 Pupil to complete pupil views document - 5.
-SENDCO to send all relevant paperwork to the SEND team using the processes instructed in the local offer. - 6.
+Attendance data to be collated and shared with SEND team - 6.
+Letters and correspondence from other agencies collated and shared - 7.
+Copies of the child's individual work to be taken and shared - 8.
+SENDCO to send all relevant paperwork to the SEND team using the processes instructed in the local offer. - 9.
 Await response from the Local Authority and support parents through this process.